-*BEGINNING AUGUST 20 PLEASE USE THE SIMONDS LOBBY ENTRANCE ON ELM STREET
+*PLEASE USE OUR NEW MAIN ENTRANCE, THE SIMONDS LOBBY ENTRANCE ON ELM STREET

 Wednesday - Friday